klueless-io/k_builder/STORIES.md

 ### Stories next on list

-As a Developer, I can DO_SOMETHING, so that I QUALITY_OF_LIFE
+As a Polyglot Developer, I want to be up and running in any development language with consistency, so I am productive and using best practices [EPIC]

-- Subtask

 ### Tasks next on list

+BaseBuilder

+## Stories and tasks

+### Tasks - completed

 Setup RubyGems and RubyDoc

 - Build and deploy gem to [rubygems.org](https://rubygems.org/gems/k_builder)
 - Attach documentation to [rubydoc.info](https://rubydoc.info/github/to-do-/k_builder/master)

-Setup GitHub Action (test and lint)

-- Setup Rspec action
-- Setup RuboCop action

-## Stories and tasks

-### Tasks - completed

 Setup project management, requirement and SCRUM documents